 - Guatemala City traffic is legendarily bad.
 Rush hour (7–9am, 5–7pm) can turn a 10km drive into 90 minutes.

 - Gas stations are common along main routes.
 Premium fuel costs around Q40–45 per gallon ($5.20–$5.85).
+Check our gas prices page for current rates.

 - Drive during daylight.
 Road conditions, unmarked hazards, and security all favor daytime travel.